Future Electric Cars: 10 Things to Expect in 5 Years

 But they aren’t quite done yet!
 The 2019 Volvo XC40 is planned for an arrival date of late 2018 or early 2019.
 While all the new Volvo models are going to offer a plug-in hybrid option, the XC40 is going to arrive with a fully electric model.

 To be competitive in the U.S. market, Volvo is going to offer this car with a starting price around $35,000.
 On top of that, the range is going to be at least 200 miles.
-That means Volvo is looking at directly competing with the Chevrolet Bolt EV and others in the market.
+That means Volvo is looking at directly competing with the Chevrolet Bolt EV and the Nissan Leaf to become the future for electric cars.
 It should be an interesting competition, to say the least.

 Kia Niro EV

 Kia already offers the Niro crossover in a plug-in hybrid and conventional hybrid version, so it makes complete sense that their future electric cars consist of a battery-powered option of the Niro.
-While it is still in concept form as of now, we do expect to see a look at the all-electric Niro production within a year or so.
+While it is still in concept form as of now, we do expect to see a look at the Kia future electric car production within a year or so.
+It’s even set to debut at the LA motor show.

 The Niro EV powertrain appears to be taking a direct shot at the Bolt EV with its claimed 238-mile driving range.
 One of the differences between the two is that Kia is offering a larger lithium-ion battery pack of 64 kW.